YikaiHao/DSC180_Webpage/index.md

 - P matrix also shows the connection between apis.
 The value within the P matrix shows whether two apis use the same package.
 - I matrix shows the connection within the apis.
 The value within the I matrix shows whether two apis use the same invoke type.

 Currently, due to the large size of the unique apis we get, we are not able to calculate out the I matrix yet.
-Therefore, the kernel we have now for HinDroid is AA^t, ABA^t, APA^t, and APBP^tA^t.
+Therefore, the kernel we have now for HinDroid is $AA^t$, $ABA^t$, $APA^t$, and $APBP^tA^t$.
+Some logic of example kernels are shown below.

 ### New Model
 The HinDroid model runs pretty slow since there are a large number of APIs.
 However, lots of APIs only appear once among all applications and they are meaningless for detecting malwares.
 In addition, there are also some APIs which appeared in almost every application.
 Those APIs are also not meaningful enough to help us pick out the malwares.
 Therefore, new models are being considered and built.
 Based on the logic of HinDroid, we try to develop some new matrices to replace the original matrices which will have a faster speed and similar accuracy.